auroraaka/Optimeet/README.md

 # Optimeet
-Voice-activated assistant for meeting scheduling and archiving
+Voice-activated assistant for meeting scheduling and archiving.
+Integrated with VoiceFlow API and Google Calendar API